nuxencs/seasonpackarr/docs/product-specs/prowlarr-backfill.md

 - `200`: completed run report, including any partial failures
 - `400`: invalid request, unknown client, or incomplete search configuration
 - `401`: missing or invalid API token when authentication is configured
-- `409`: another manual or scheduled backfill run is active
+- `409`: another RSS or targeted discovery run is active

 `outcomes[].status` is `candidate`, `would_import`, `imported`, `rejected`, or `failed`.
 The report echoes `dryRun` and `verify`. `torrentDownloads` counts